galaxyproject/galaxy-hub/content/news/2024-07-01-GCC2024/index.md

 ---
-title: Galaxy Community Conference 2024 - a brief summary from the Freiburg Galaxy Team!
+title: "Galaxy Community Conference 2024 - a brief summary from the Freiburg Galaxy Team!"
+tease: "A brief summary from the Freiburg Galaxy Team for GCC 2024"
 date: '2024-07-01'
-tease: A brief summary from the Freiburg Galaxy Team for GCC 2024
+authors: Freiburg Galaxy Team
-tags: [CoFest, training, GCC, Elixir, EOSC, 2024, Brno]
-author: "Freiburg Galaxy Team"
 supporters:
 - JXTX Foundation
 - Worfklow4Metabelomics